One Pound Fish Man: Return to Pakistan

 Nazir's fame alerted the UK's immigration services.
-Nazir had arrived in the United Kingdom on a student visa, but left his studies to work as a fishmonger.
+Nazir had arrived in the United Kingdom in 2011 on a student visa, however he instead began work as a fishmonger.
 In December 2012, under the government policy he was ordered to leave the country as his visa had expired.
-He returned to Pakistan in December 2012.
-His management said he would return to the UK to promote his musical career with a new entry visa.
+He returned to Pakistan in December 2012, following which he originally intended to apply for a French visa, in order to release a new single.
+However, his management later stated he would return to the UK to promote his musical career with a new entry visa.
 His agent, Samir Ahmed, said: "He will be returning to Pakistan and will be celebrating New Year with his family.
 His return to the UK is pending approval of a working visa.
 We fully expect him to return in the coming weeks".

 According to a 2016 article in the New Statesman, Nazir was declined a new visa to enter the UK because he violated the terms of his last visa by singing as a professional entertainer.
 A year after that he applied for another visa to try and appear in a film about his life, however it was also denied.

+On his return to Pakistan, Nazir began delivering motivational speeches in universities across the country, alongside serving as a brand ambassador for PTCL.
+In 2013, Nazir released "Dabang Sher Aaya", a song written in support of Nawaz Sharif's election campaign in Pakistan, which later became the Pakistan Muslim League's official party anthem.
+Another song, "Hum Sher Dil Hum Sher Jawan" was later released ahead of the Pakistani election on 25 July.

+In September 2013, it was reported that an arrest warrant had been issued for Nazir in Lahore, in relation to a criminal complaint filed by Orix Leasing Company concerning an initial recovery suit of Rs.6.6 million, following an unpaid loan issued to Nazir's company Rajpoot Goods Transport in 2007.
+In 2008, a case had been registered against the company after it failed to deposit initial instalments of the loan.
+Nazir later negotiated a deal with Orix, agreeing to pay Rs.1.34 million through 11 cheques of Rs.94,000 each, however the cheques were found to be counterfeit.
+Nazir had previously failed to attend a court hearing surrounding the legal process, which led to his arrest in 2013.
+A further arrest warrant was later withdrawn following his assurance to observe court orders, with a hearing scheduled for 9 April 2014.